 So, swell’s up, you’ve got the board, the swimsuit or boardies (because let’s be honest, it’s the Sunshine Coast, who needs a wetsuit?) and you’re stocked up with sunscreen and wax.
 You’ve got EVERYTHING you need to hit the waves…except ANY kind of surfing ability.

-You need to pick up some surf skills STAT—so where do you go?
-Well luckily, we’ve found some of the best beginner beaches and surf schools to get you upright on the waves in no time.
+You need to pick up some surf skills stat—so where do you go?
+Well luckily, we’ve found the best places you can learn to surf on the Sunshine Coast.
+You’ll be upright and coasting along the waves in no time.

 The southern end of the Coast has heaps of well-known surf spots, and, like Noosa, there’s some good, protected nooks for beginners.
 And while you might not face quite as many tourists, you might cop a bit more agro from the locals who aren’t keen on sharing “their” beach.
 So try and remember the rules of surf etiquette… Or even better, learn the ropes with the locals from Caloundra Surf School.
 They pick the best of local breaks—Happy Valley, Dicky Beach, or Currimundi, based on tides and wind, to get you catching actual waves in no time.
 The coaches are patient with beginners and they’ll talk you through your beach safety, if you’re feeling a bit stressed.